Kaushik-Puttaswamy/Airline_Data_Ingestion_Project/README.md

 1. Data Source: Flight data (airport_dim and flight_raw) in CSV format is uploaded to an S3 bucket from airline client and flight_raw is copied to redshift.

-2. Glue Crawler: Crawl the the airport_dim data and store the data in glue data catalog.
+2. Glue Crawler: Crawl the the airport_dim data and processed flight_raw data from redshift and store the data in glue data catalog.

 3. Event Bridge Rule: AWS EventBridge detects new file uploads and triggers a Step Function workflow.